kammirzazad/KPN-SystemC/Tutorial.md

 c0 = new consumer("consumer0");
 producer_to_consumer = new sc_fifo<char>(1);
 ```
-Consequently, ports of processes need to be initialized with channels.
+Consequently, ports of the processes need to be initialized with channels.
 ```
 c0->in(*producer_to_consumer);
 p0->out(*producer_to_consumer);